egan0/Auto-Tune-O-Matic/README.md

 -- UPDATE Version 2 --

-Verison 2 does nothing different than the first version, but it eliminates the need to loop through each note for comaparing and finding the note being sent to the Arduino.
-The new code directly calculates the note being played.
+Verison 2 does nothing different than the first version, but it eliminates the need to loop through each note for comparing and finding the note being sent to the Arduino.
+The new code calculates the note being played.
 No real improvements, but less code to look at.

 -----------------------------------------------------------------------------------